Follow us on Facebook

 Algonquin Theatre

 Skip the line!
-Reserve in advance with easy online and phone ticket sales:
+Reserve in advance with easy online, phone or in-person ticket sales:

 705-789-4975 or 1-877-989-4975